kylehoac/reading-notes/README.md

 [Link to a blog explaining Growth Mindset](https://www.atlassian.com/blog/inside-atlassian/growth-mindset)

 #### About Me
 My name is Kyle Hoac, and I am currently an aspiring software developer studying with Code Fellows.
 I was previously employed in the sales industry, however the pandemic gave me an opportunity to explore other careers (currently giving software development a shot).
-You can see more of my work at https://github.com/kylehoac.
+You can view more of my work on my [Github profile] (https://github.com/kylehoac).